 343 U.S. 250 (1952).

 Alexander Meiklejohn, The First Amendment Is an Absolute, Sup.
 Ct.
 L. Rev. 245 (1961); Robert Post, Democracy, Expertise, and Freedom: A First Amendment Jurisprudence for the Modern State (2012).

 Seana Shiffrin, A Thinker-Based Approach to Freedom of Speech, 27 Const.
 Commentary 283 (2011).

 Abrams v.
 U.S., 250 U.S. 616, 630 (1919) (Holmes, J., dissenting); Lee Bollinger, The Tolerant Society: Freedom of Speech and Extremist Speech in America (1986).

 334 U.S. 1 (1948); 382 U.S. 296 (1966); 378 U.S. 226 (1964).

 See Adam Liptak, Sent to Prison by a Software Program’s Secret Algorithms, N.Y.
 Times (May 1, 2017), https://www.nytimes.com/2017/05/01/us/politics/sent-to-prison-by-a-software-programs-secret-algorithms.html.

 See David Pozen, Transparency’s Ideological Drift, 128 Yale L. J. 100 (2018).

 Chris Hughes, It’s Time to Break Up Facebook, N.Y.
 Times (May 9, 2019), https://www.nytimes.com/2019/05/09/opinion/sunday/chris-hughes-facebook-zuckerberg.html.

-Jamal Greene is the Dwight Professor of Law at Columbia Law School and the Knight Institute's second senior visiting research scholar.
+Jamal Greene is the Dwight Professor of Law at Columbia Law School and was the Knight Institute's second senior visiting research scholar in 2018-2019.